 Infosys provides consulting and systems integration services for businesses and organizations that are modernizing their legacy applications – often as part of a digital transformation project or a migration to cloud computing.

-Under the partnership established in December Infosys is using the MongoDB as a key component of that practice, which already has some 1,000 consultants with MongoDB expertise, Chabra said.
+Under the partnership established in December Infosys is using the MongoDB as a key component of that practice, which already has some 1,000 consultants with MongoDB expertise, Chhabra said.
 The two companies also established a joint innovation lab in Bangalore, India.

-Infosys will offer the new MongoDB-based solution to businesses that want to offload specific workloads from mainframes: Chabra used the example of a bank that uses a mainframe to maintain financial records, but wants to utilize more lower cost distributed systems to run the applications that consumers use for online account access.
+Infosys will offer the new MongoDB-based solution to businesses that want to offload specific workloads from mainframes: Chhabra used the example of a bank that uses a mainframe to maintain financial records, but wants to utilize more lower cost distributed systems to run the applications that consumers use for online account access.

 "Mainframe offloading" is frequently a key step in IT system modernization initiatives.
 In some cases workloads will be migrated off the mainframe altogether onto MongoDB systems.
-Sometimes businesses will run MongoDB on the mainframe as a way to reduce costs and be more agile, Chabra said.
+Sometimes businesses will run MongoDB on the mainframe as a way to reduce costs and be more agile, Chhabra said.